All Episodes

 Welcome back or welcome to the Dennis Prager Show.

-That staggering pattern, it used to be called the Gulag Archipelago because it was like an archipelago of these like it's a string of islands.
+We used to be called the Gulag Archipelago because it was like an archipelago of these, like it's a string of islands.

-And it's uh it's she she has the virtues of being a historian and a columnist, so she knows how to write interestingly, as well as knowing her history.
+And she has the virtues of being a historian and a columnist, so she knows how to write, interestingly, as well as knowing her history.

-Gulag, her latest book is The Follow Up, if you will, Iron Curtain, which is extremely significant book and uh well worth your reading, and especially your children who may not understand about the Cold War.
+Gulag, her latest book is The Follow-Up, if you will, Iron Curtain, which is an extremely significant book and well worth your reading, and especially your children who may not know a thing about the Cold War.

-Anyway, we're back to Gulag and and the the crazy the the Kafka-esque world in which a Soviet citizen lived.
+Anyway, we're back to Gulag and the crazy, the Kafka-esque world in which a Soviet citizen lived.

-And I remember from my studies how often, especially the higher ups uh during the 30s, the higher communist officials who were arrested and then killed would say, Oh, if only Comrade Stalin knew what was happening, this wouldn't be happening.
+And I remember from my studies how often, especially the higher-ups during the 30s, the higher communist officials who were arrested and then killed would say, oh, if only Comrade Stalin knew what was happening, this wouldn't be happening.

-Did this did the prisoners in Gulag think Stalin's a good guy and I'm on a and these crackpots of the gu are responsible for my arrest?
+Did the prisoners in Gulag think Stalin's a good guy and these crackpots are responsible for my arrest?

-It must be some something going wrong at a lower level.
+It must be something going wrong at a lower level.

 But it was quite common among prisoners to imagine that there had been some grotesque mistake made.

-And yes, they did often they did often think like that.
+And yes, they did often think like that.

 Who became a guard?

-Often very poor, very uneducated people, uh people who had very few options.
+Often very poor, very uneducated people, people who had very few options.

 Were they nearly all located in frozen areas?

-There were all kinds of camps, and there were some there were some, as I said, in cities.
+There were all kinds of camps, and there were some, as I said, in cities.

-There was a famous series of camps, um actually Soltonitson wrote about one of them that were actually for scientists.
+There was a famous series of camps, actually Solchanitsyn wrote about one of them, that were actually for scientists.

 So they would arrest scientists and they would have them work in a kind of prison laboratory.